tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 nearly impossible for your activity to be traced back to you through Tor’s complex network [[21]].

 An `.onion` address points to some resource on the Tor network called a hidden service or an `onion` service.
 Onion services are generally only accessible by using the Tor network.
-As an example, visiting the DuckDuckGo Search engine onion address (https://3g2upl4pq6kufc4m.onion/), routes the request through the Tor network without the client knowing the host IP address of the server.
+As an example, if the DuckDuckGo Search engine onion address (https://3g2upl4pq6kufc4m.onion/) is visited, the request is routed through the Tor network without the client knowing the host IP address of the server.
 The onion address is practically meaningless without it being routed through and resolved by the Tor network.
-Traffic between a Tor client and an `.onion` site should never leave the Tor network, keeping the network traffic safer and more anonymous than publicly hosted sites.
-Though more difficult to find, been there is no directory services or easy to remember names as the `.onion` address is not an easy to remember domain name, but generally opaque, non-mnemonic, 16- or 56-character alpha-semi-numerical strings which are generated on a cryptographically hashed public key.
-The Top Level Domain (TLD) `.onion` is not a true domain and can't be found or queried on the internet, but only inside of the Tor network ( [[19]]], [[23]], [[24]]).
+Traffic between a Tor client and an `.onion` site should never leave the Tor network, thus making the network traffic safer and more anonymous than publicly hosted sites.
+An `.onion` address is a domain name that is not easy to remember or find, as there are no directory services.
+It generally consists of opaque, non-mnemonic, 16- or 56-character alpha-semi-numerical strings that are generated on a cryptographically hashed public key.
+The Top Level Domain (TLD) `.onion` is not a true domain and cannot be found or queried on the Internet, but only inside the Tor network ([[19]]], [[23]], [[24]]).

 The designated use of relay nodes in the Tor network gives the network the following important characteristics [[13]]: